HimasRafeek/quilljs-floating-toolbar/readme.md

 You can customize the toolbar by adding or removing buttons, changing styles, or extending the JavaScript functionality to include more features.

 ## License
-Specify your project's license here, typically MIT or another open source license.
+Code copyright 2024 Himas Rafeek.
+Code released under the MIT license.